 - Brush your pet!
 Regular, even daily, brushing is the best thing you can do to keep your home free of hair.
 Brushing will also make your pet's coat softer, cleaner, and less likely to shed.

 - Feed an appropriate pet food.
-A pet's coat is often a reflection of what they eat.
-Feed a high quality food with good digestible protein sources.
+A pet's coat is often a reflection of what she eats.
+Feed a high quality food with good, digestible protein sources.

 - Feed a fatty acid supplement like Vitacoat® Plus.
 Giving

-Vitacoat® Plus to your dog keeps his coat healthy.
+Vitacoat® Plus to your dog keeps her coat healthy.